Skip to main content

 • Symptoms - Automatic symptom detection from metrics, traces, and external monitoring systems

-Causely provides native integration with the Google Cloud API to retrieve relevant information about your cloud environment.
-To set up this integration, you need a Service Account (Account) with Viewer on the projects you want to monitor.
+To set up this integration, you need a Service Account with Viewer-level access on the GCP projects you want to monitor.

 Step 1: Create a Service Account (SA)